dmitrymatveev/data-wire/README.md

 * Transport.destroy(obj[, meta])

 _Note_ : when resolving to a non-`null` in `update` or `create` function, the data will be used to override what is currently stored in the ModelInstance object.

+* Transport.init() - Called when transport is being set to a Model.

 ##### E.g
 	var Example = new Model({ name : DataType.String });